jcolag/entropy-arbitrage/2025-01-16-quality-life.md

 Plus, the lack of a definition feels like a disaster in the making with colonial efforts.
 Especially given how we've seen some of these efforts go---such as in [*Home Soil*]({% post_url 2022-09-15-home-soil %})---it seems too expedient to wipe out any native inconveniences and, if caught, fight out whether it should have qualified as living in the courts.

-Mind you, *we* have definitions of [life](https://en.wikipedia.org/wiki/Life), but they all presume organic life with biological processes.
+Mind you, *we* have definitions of {% wiki Life|life|en %}, but they all presume organic life with biological processes.
 We generally define it using the capacity for homeostasis, organization, metabolism, growth, adaptation, response to stimuli, and reproduction.
 Another competing definition exists, but...actually, it dovetails perfectly with the next line.

  > **DATA**: Doctor, there is a big difference between you and a virus, but both are alive.

 Due to the possibility of inorganic life, as well as the large parts of an organism's life-cycle where organisms can't perform some tasks on that list---if we only had samples of elderly and infirm organisms of a class, the above definition suggests that we wouldn't call them living, because they might not respond to stimuli or reproduce, even though we'd all agree that they live---you'll often see people try to trim the list down to self-organization, the idea (pardon my simplification) that the physical form mostly creates and manages itself.

 Self-organization can encompass many of the tasks on the list, *but* it calls into question whether a virus qualifies as a living organism, since they definitionally can only reproduce inside and with the processes of the cells of a host organism.
-A [virion](https://en.wikipedia.org/wiki/Virion) invades a cell, then *disassembles itself* so that the genetic material can hijack the cell, at which point it becomes a virus.
+A {% wiki Virion|virion|en %} invades a cell, then *disassembles itself* so that the genetic material can hijack the cell, at which point it becomes a virus.
 In other words, the virus does most of its self-organization (what passes for metabolism, reproduction, etc.) at times when you won't really identify it as a separate entity.

 Because of that, not everybody agrees that a virus qualifies as life, like Data asserts here, instead thinking of them as edge-cases.
 You now start to see references to "virocells" to side-step this argument, suggesting that we should consider the virally infected cell as the organism, rather than the virus or virion.

-As of only last year, by the way, viruses *may* have company in their "edge of life" status, with the discovery of seemingly not viral [obelisks](https://en.wikipedia.org/wiki/Obelisk_%28biology%29).
+As of only last year, by the way, viruses *may* have company in their "edge of life" status, with the discovery of seemingly not viral {% wiki Obelisk_%28biology%29|obelisks|en %}.

  > **LAFORGE**: Then why don't we just threaten its survival again and see what happens?